bsc-pm/dlb/doc/user_guide/source/installation.rst

 Debug and Instrumentation versions
 ----------------------------------

-By default, the *autotools scripts* will configure and build four versions of the library, the combination of the performance and debug versions with the instrumentation option.
-The basic library (performance, no-instrumentation) cannot be disabled but the other three can be freely disabled using the following flags.
+By default, the *autotools scripts* will configure and build four variants of the library, the combination of the performance and debug variants with the instrumentation variant.
+The main library ``libdlb.so`` (performance, no-instrumentation) cannot be disabled but the other three can be freely disabled using the following flags.

 --disable-debug
-    Disable Debug library.
+    Disable Debug variant library; otherwise installed as ``libdlb_dbg.so``.
 --disable-instrumentation
-    Disable Instrumentation library.
+    Disable Instrumentation variant library; otherwise installed as ``libdlb_instr.so``.
 --disable-instrumentation-debug
-    Disable Instrumentation-Debug library.
+    Disable Instrumentation-Debug variant library; otherwise installed as ``libdlb_instr_dbg.so``.

 Optional dependencies
 ---------------------

-MPI allows DLB to automatically detect some patterns about the load balance of the application.
+MPI allows :ref:`LeWI<lewi>` to automatically detect some patterns about the load balance of the application, and :ref:`TALP<talp>` to gather MPI metrics.
 When MPI support is detected, another set of libraries with prefix ``libdlb_mpi*`` are built; refer to :ref:`mpi-interception` for more details.

 --with-mpi=<mpi_prefix>
     Specify where to find the MPI libraries and include files.